Kibble is bad for cats because it is very high in carbohydrates. Cats are obligate carnivores and cannot tolerate large amounts of carbohydrates.

 Veterinary nutritionists don’t recommend kibble for cats because it can lead to obesity, certain cancers, FLUTD, and other serious health issues in the long run.

-Many vets still recommend kibble.
+I realize that many vets still recommend kibble.
 It’s the most popular food for cats.

 It seems convenient and cheap.
 But the long-term negatives outweigh the convenience.